shwetashekhar98/Movie-Booking-System/README.md

 # Movie-Booking-System

-To implememt Movie booking system using Multithreaded Server
+To implememt Movie booking system using Multithreaded Server in Java